Work on roads and footways

 When no approval is needed

-Approval is not needed for depositing equipment and materials for less than 48 hours when:
+Approval is not needed for depositing equipment and materials or temporary use of a footway of for less than 48 hours when:

 - it is outside the CBD*

 *CBD: for the definition of CBD, refer to the City Centre shown in Appendix C of the Schedule of Fees and Charges.